-- (a) reviewed Board meeting minutes to assess questions and voting actions of Raja Hayat; - (b) reviewed the performance assessment on Raja Hayat done by the other Directors; and - (c) Eddie Foo Toon Ee's declaration of independence.
+- (a) reviewed Board meeting minutes to assess questions and voting actions of Mr. Chan; - (b) reviewed the performance assessment on Mr. Chan done by the other Directors; and - (c) Mr. Yek's declaration of independence.

-Following Mr. Khoo's retirement at the forthcoming AGM as Independent Non-Executive Chairman of the Board, Chairman of the AC and member of the NC and RC, Mr. Chow will be redesignated as Independent Non-Executive Chairman of the Board, Chairman of the AC and member of the NC and RC.
-Further details on changes to the Board and Board Composition after the forthcoming AGM can be found in the announcement to be released by the Company on 30 April 2024.
+Following Mr. Chow's retirement at the forthcoming AGM as Independent Non-Executive Chairman of the Board, Chairman of the AC and member of the NC and RC, Mr. Lam will be redesignated as Independent Non-Executive Chairman of the Board, Chairman of the RC and member of the AC and NC.
+Further details on changes to the Board and Board Composition after the forthcoming AGM can be found in the announcement to be released by the Company on 28 April 2025.

-In consideration of the above, the Board has determined that there are no known factors that affect Eddie Foo Toon Ee's ability to discharge his duties as Independent and Non-Executive Director.
-Eddie Foo Toon Ee was not involved in the deliberation of his continued appointment with the Board.
+In consideration of the above, the Board has determined that there are no known factors that affect Mr. Yek's ability to discharge his duties as Independent and Non-Executive Director.
+Mr. Yek was not involved in the deliberation of his continued appointment with the Board.

-Adopting the same metrics (other than independency), the Board has also concluded that there are no known factors that affect Raja Hayat's ability to discharge his duties as Executive Director and CEO.
-Raja Hayat was not involved in the deliberation of his continued appointment with the Board.
+Adopting the same metrics (other than independence), the Board has also concluded that there are no known factors that affect Mr. Chan's ability to discharge his duties as Executive Director and CFO.
+Mr. Chan was not involved in the deliberation of his continued appointment with the Board.

-The NC and the Board has recommended that the approval of the Shareholders be sought through ordinary resolutions for the continuation of office of Raja Hayat as Executive Director, and Eddie Foo Toon Ee as Independent Non-Executive Director of the Company.
+The NC and the Board have recommended that the approval of the shareholders be sought through ordinary resolutions for the continuation of office of Mr. Chan as Executive Director, and Mr. Yek as Independent Non-Executive Director of the Company.